pmensik/exchange-api/README.md

  - `EXCHANGE_USER` - username for login
  - `EXCHANGE_PASS` - password for login
  - `EXCHANGE_URL` - URL to authenticate to
+ - `EXCHANGE_VERSION` - version of Exchange to which API is connecting.
+Defaults to 2010-SP2 (newest one in EWS)

 ## Documentation